p0dalirius/objectwalker/README.md

 # objectwalker

+A python module to explore the object tree to extract paths to interesting objects

 ## Installation

 You can now install it from pypi (latest version is <img alt="PyPI" src="https://img.shields.io/pypi/v/objectwalker">) with this command: